From my personal experience, here is how to spend a weekend in Riga, Latvia in winter!

 7. Attend The Christmas Markets

-Another example of my poor planning for this weekend in Riga Latvia: I visited January when the Christmas Markets had already ended!
+Another example of my poor planning for this weekend in Riga Latvia: I visited in mid-January when the Christmas Markets had already ended!

 If you’re going to visit Riga, Latvia in the winter, try to go in December so you can catch the magic of the Christmas Markets.